hmrc/partnership-identification-frontend/TestREADME.md

     - Used for skipping further verification checks carried out currently by Business Verification (SI)
     - This is currently autofilled but can be changed

+6. Accessibility Statement URL

+   - Shown in the footer - a link to the accessibility statement for the calling service
+   - This is currently autofilled but can be changed

 #### GET test-only/create-scottish-partnership-journey